microsoft/botframework-components/generators/generator-bot-conversational-core/README.md

 # @microsoft/generator-bot-conversational-core [![NPM version][npm-image]][npm-url]

-> Yeoman generator for creating a simple conversational bot with NLP built on the Azure Bot Framework & Composer.
+> Yeoman generator for creating a simple conversational bot with NLP built on the Azure Bot Framework.

 The Conversational Core template creates a simple conversational bot containing dialogs for the most common conversational flows, with example language models and triggers routing to those dialogs.